UCD4IDS/LDBExperiments/README.md

 ```shell
 git clone https://github.com/UCD4IDS/LDBExperiment.git
 ```
-2. Navigate to the WaveletsDenoisingExperiment directory and open up the Julia REPL.
+2. Navigate to the LDBExperiment directory and open up the Julia REPL.
 3. Ensure Julia is working on the current directory.
 This can be checked using the following commands:
 ```julia
 # shows the current working directory